 While U.S. exposure took full force in the mid-1990s, Canada has continually used MMT in their gasoline since 1976.
 Early levels approached 18 milligrams per liter and average levels from a 2000 study found MMT in Canadian unleaded gas at 11.9 milligrams per liter – almost 25 percent higher than the EPA limit.
 This means that Canadians have been exposed to MMT at much greater levels than their Southern neighbors.

-The research studies over these years is complex and arduous.
+The research studies over these years are complex and arduous.
 But it basically confirmed that MMT was hazardous when either absorbed through the skin or its exhaust is breathed.
 There is no argument here.
 The argument has regarded the extent of exposure – and whether a consumer who handles gas and spills it on his hands now and again will end up with manganese poisoning – or that the manganese levels in the air could be poisoning everyone in smoggy areas.